kaizen-ai/kaizenflow/documentation/technical/vpn.md

 1) Download config (Repo: Commodyti_research, path - infra2/vpn_configs/{username}.conf)

 2) macOS/Windows - Set your config, and this is the end.
-Linux - move your config file to `/etc/wireguard/`

-Example:
-`sudo mv gad26032.conf /etc/wireguard/`

 ### Up / Down VPN: